 There are many guitar string types available, which can make it very hard to decide on what to use.
 But your choice of string has to not only be right for your play style, but your music as well.

 Some instruments are designed only to use one kind, while others can use many.
 Then some brands seem to have different sound designs, feel, and other benefits.

-When it comes to electric guitar strings, they need to be made from a material that is magnetic.
+When it comes to strings for the electric, they need to be made from a material that is magnetic.
 In order for the pickups to work properly.
 Several materials are used for this purpose, each with its tone.

 Most strings also have a material that wraps them.
 This is for longevity, playability, and sound.
 Sometimes these wraps are made from substances that are not magnetic.
 This also gives them their tonal characteristics.

-Nickel-wound strings are the most popular type.
+Nickel-wound strings are the most popular type for electric guitars.
 They have a brighter, but balanced tone with a sharper mid-range attack.
 They are also the most common, so there are many brands to choose from.

 Furthermore, they also lose their bright tone sooner than some others.
 They start nice and balanced, but after a few weeks of solid playtime, they begin to dull.

 Ernie Ball makes some excellent string sets that are perfect for any player.
 Their regular slinky nickel wound set is great for 6, 7, or 8-string guitars.
 This set offers good tone and performance characteristics.
 If you are a more modern player, these are a great fit.

 If you are a vintage player or an old-school rocker, then pure nickel strings would be a better fit.